-This FHFund project will complement the efforts of a new State Workgroup – created in the 2023 Minnesota legislative session – which is tasked with developing recommendations and draft legislation for expediting emergency rental assistance.
-FHFund and several of our longstanding partners were named in the legislation as members of the Workgroup, as well as other stakeholders representing Greater Minnesota.
-The rich community engagement of FHFund’s collaborative design process will feed into the legislative Workgroup, ensuring that a wide range of perspectives – including and especially the voices of individuals with lived expertise – are shaping that work.
-(Read the text of the legislation here.)
+This FHFund project complements the efforts of the Workgroup on Expediting Rental Assistance (WERA) – created in the 2023 Minnesota legislative session – which is tasked with developing recommendations and draft legislation for expediting emergency rental assistance.
+FHFund and several of our longstanding partners are members of the Workgroup, along with additional stakeholders representing Greater Minnesota.
+The rich community engagement of FHFund’s collaborative design process ran parallel to WERA, ensuring that a wide range of perspectives – including and especially the voices of individuals with lived expertise – have helped shape this work.

-FHFund is partnering with Imagine Deliver, a strategy consultant firm, to facilitate our collaborative design process.
-Here’s our plan for the next several months:
+FHFund partnered with Imagine Deliver, a strategy consultant firm, to facilitate our collaborative design process.
+The process included:

 - Phase 1: Community Engagement (Summer 2023): FHFund and Imagine Deliver engaged with community-based organizations, program administrators, public sector stakeholders, rental property owners, and individuals with lived experience through a series of interviews, listening sessions, and surveys.
 In October, we published a summary of what we heard and key insights (read it here), and we shared an overview of what we learned in a webinar.
 You can view the presentation slides here.

-- Phase 2: Co-Design Sprint (Fall-Winter 2023): Building on learnings from the summer engagement, FHFund and Imagine Deliver will host co-creative workshops in November 2023 to design a unified vision for a transformed system.
+- Phase 2: Co-Design Sprint (Fall-Winter 2023): Building on learnings from the summer engagement, FHFund and Imagine Deliver hosted co-creative workshops in November 2023 to design a unified vision for a transformed system.

 Aligning with others